RyanKirkbride/tournament/README.md

 ===================

-This is a library of Python 3.5 functions which allows users to interact with a database that has a similiar schema to the one found in tournament.sql.
+This is a library of Python 3.5 functions which allows users to create a database that has the same schema as the one found in tournament.sql.

+To create the database ensure you have all the correct python libraries installed and run tournament.py.

 tournament.py
 -------------